 In a series of interlocking episodes, Dryden Goodwin’s 28-minute film explores the physical and emotional dynamics of a group of young female divers.
 Portraying the girls on their own, interacting with each other, and under the rapt, imploring gaze of their coaches, Goodwin’s camera combines extreme close-up with oblique detail to illuminate their intensity of focus and their idealisation of grace and ‘flow’.
 Looking beyond the arc of the dive itself to consider its metaphorical, even metaphysical resonance as a rite of passage between different states, Goodwin’s taut, pinpoint imagery and vibrant, serpentine soundtrack lend the divers’ devotion and zen-like composure an ethereal, otherworldly quality that makes each sudden plummet into darkness even more poetic and poignant.
 In this, the title, Poised, has multiple meanings – evoking the space between practicing and perfecting a new dive, between stillness and movement, absorption and play; between being utterly ‘in the moment’ and on the brink of irreversible change.

-30 June - 16 September 2012
+De La Warr Pavillion, Bexhill-on-Sea: 30 June – 16 September 2012

-28 January 2013
+International Film Festival Rotterdam: 28 January 2013

-10 May – 29 June 2014
+Ferens Art Gallery, Hull: 10 May – 29 June 2014

-18 January - 4 March 2016
+Holden Gallery, Manchester:18 January - 4 March 2016

-Poised was commissioned and curated as part of Everything Flows by FVU and De La Warr Pavilion.
+Commissioned and curated by Film and Video Umbrella and De La Warr Pavilion as part of 'Everything Flows'.
 Supported by the Wellcome Trust and Arts Council England.
-Thanks to Crystal Palace Diving Club.